- Josh Karliner - International Director of Program and Strategy

 She advises on the theory and implementation of waste management systems, with a particular emphasis on the developing world, and has participated in multiple pilot and implementation projects in Africa and South Asia.
 She is a member of the International Solid Waste Association healthcare waste working group, the Technology Development Advisory Committee of the UNDP GEF Global Healthcare Waste Project and a co-author of the 2012 edition of the World Health Organization Guidelines for the Safe Management of Wastes from Healthcare facilities.

-Nick Thorp joined Health Care Without Harm in April of 2013 to serve as the GGHH Community Manager.
-He comes to HCWH with over five years experience with a variety of NGOs conducting toxicological research and developing innovative and interactive tools to advance education and public engagement around issues related to community and environmental health.
+Nick Thorp joined Health Care Without Harm in April of 2013 and serves as the Global Community Manager for GGHH.
+He has over 10 years of experience working with a variety of NGOs conducting toxicological research and developing innovative and interactive tools to advance education and public engagement around issues related to community and environmental health.

-He served on the national Environmental Stewardship Workgroup, which established goals and implementation strategies for operational and facilities focused sustainability efforts.
-He also created and implemented enterprise-wide sustainability training programs.
-With over thirty years of experience, he authored numerous sustainability focused case studies, design standards, white papers, and articles.
-He also presented sustainability approaches and successes at numerous national conferences and served on the National Steering Committee that wrote the Green Guide for Healthcare, which became the basis for LEED for Healthcare.
+He authored numerous sustainability focused case studies, design standards, white papers, and articles.
+He also presented climate change resiliency and environmental sustainability at numerous national and international conferences and served on the Steering Committee that wrote the Green Guide for Healthcare, which became the basis for LEED for Healthcare.

 Sonia is a journalist and social communications student.
 She has over 8 years of experience working on communications and press strategies both online and offline.